Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Introduction

-where $w$ and $A$ are real constants.
+where $\omega$ and $A$ are real constants.The parameters $\omega$ and $A$ play vital role in describing the nature of DE equation of state at low energy as well as high energy density limit.
+In particular, in high energy limit one obtains $P \longrightarrow -\frac{|A|}{\rho}$ and in the low enegy limit $ P\longrightarrow -|\omega| \rho$ which describe various DE components accordingly \cite{Lazkoz2019}.
 It was shown in \cite{Lazkoz2019} that unlike previous versions of Chaplygin gas models, Umami Chaplygin gas can not only unify dark energy and dark matter but also can unify dark fluid with baryonic matter, i.e it can contribute the total matter distribution of the universe.
 Therefore it is interesting to study this new variation of Chaplygin gas model as an alternative of $\Lambda$CDM model.\\

-Now, the nature of DE and DM are completely unknown to us and an interaction among them can not be excluded.
-However, a proper interaction which is favored by observational data in dark sectors can give a possible mechanism to alleviate the coincidence problem.
-Also, proper choice of the interaction terms may influence the perturbation dynamics and affect the lowest multipoles of the CMB spectrum \cite{Wang2005,Wang2007}.
-In fact, in an analysis of the supernova data together with CMB and large-scale structure \cite{Gong2007,Ohta2007} revealed such interaction from expansion history of the universe.
-In an interacting scenario, critical points (extracted from autonomous system) being represented by the late time scaling attractor with \cite{C.G.Bohmer2008,C.Wetterich1995,L.Amendola1999,Sujay2017}
+Now, the nature of DE and DM are completely unknown to us and an interaction among them can not be overruled.
+Rather, a proper interaction which is favored by observational data can give a possible mechanism to alleviate the coincidence problem.
+Also, proper choice of the interaction term may influence the perturbation dynamics and affect the lowest multipoles of the CMB spectrum \cite{Wang2005,Wang2007}.
+In fact, in an analysis \cite{Gong2007,Ohta2007} of the supernova data together with CMB and large-scale structure revealed such interaction from expansion history of the universe.
+In an interacting scenario, critical points (extracted from autonomous system) which are represented by the late time scaling attractor with \cite{C.G.Bohmer2008,C.Wetterich1995,L.Amendola1999,Sujay2017}